benallfree/vibescale/client/llm.md

 1. State Management

-   - Use `mutatePlayer` with Immer-style mutations for state updates
+   - Use `mutatePlayer` with safe mutations for state updates
    - Keep mutations minimal and focused
    - Use the draft parameter to safely mutate nested objects and arrays
    - The server applies change detection to all state updates
    - Mutations are batched and optimized automatically
+   - Configure a `produce` function for your preferred state management library (Immer, Mutative, etc.)

 2. Type Safety